Consequences

 My lawyer wrote me: “Both Officers indicated that you were incredibly polite and both were impressed with how honest you were with them in every aspect of your case.
 Unfortunately, the City of Mesa prosecutors will not give any weight to this information.

-It seems unfair, overkill, and impossible to separate the motivations for reform and revenge from the cash cow its become.
+Its unfair, overkill, and impossible to separate the motivations for reform and revenge from the cash cow its become.
 But it is effective.
 I will never drink and drive again.
 The punishments are too severe to ever risk it, and their punitive effects go far beyond what is listed on paper.
 Each one comes with so much overhead and bullshit that the reality of its impact far exceeds its description.
-My punishments, in no particular order:

-• 30 Days Suspended License, 60 Days Restricted – Thank gawd my suspension started at the end of April instead of the end of June, since I was on my bike so much I came to hate it.
-The commuter became my ride of choice while the Heckler’s tires went flat and my participation in the South Mountain Park Steward Program waned.
+Thank gawd my suspension started at the end of April instead of the end of June, I was on my bike so much.
 My knees ached, my back was sore, and I was unable to get to regular yoga classes or my chiropractor.
-My license is also maxed out on points for 2 years, so any minor moving violation during that window and I’m handed another suspension for 3-12 months.
-There are fees to reinstate your license, which are about $50 to the current best of my knowledge.
-Who knows?
-Announcements from the DMV for every step of the process, all of which have been confusing, dense, and stressful to wonder if they are being properly interpreted.
-After my conviction, I received another notice that my license was being suspended, requiring a panicked phone call with long hold times to get clarification that the DMV had just made a mistake on this one triggered by Mesa’s resolution to my case, though no written clarification from the DMV ever came. to me All steps involve hoops to complete, and you have very little guarantee that what you are being told and what you expect to happen is actually happening in a timely manner.
-I rode my bike to the DMV after my 30 days were up to get my restricted license enabled, only to find the next day that they had automatically mailed it to me anyway.
-Its the ultimate bureaucracy, and you are at its mercy.
-This is going to continue for years as I fulfill reporting requirements for the interlock.
-If you get caught out of compliance, the fault is completely yours as the DMV has no auditing and no accountability unless you get a lawyer to an administrative hearing.
-All of which again puts the burden back on me to follow up and confirm every requirement.
-The only silver lining is that the DMV is quite good at handling this since they do it so often.
-What none of this can describe is how it took away from me my precious mornings with Genevieve, for awhile my love of my bikes, and my ability to contribute to our household.
-The few attempts I made to go shopping with the bike trailer were hardly worth the effort, and only Beckie’s infinite patience and empathy from having her own brushes with the law many years ago made this bearable.
+My license is also maxed out on points for 2 years, so any minor moving violation during that window and I’m handed another suspension.
+After my conviction, I received another notice that my license was being suspended, but DMV just made a mistake on this one triggered by Mesa’s resolution to my case.
+Yay, process!
+I rode my bike to the DMV after my 30 days were up to get my restricted license enabled, to find the next day that they had automatically mailed it to me anyway.
+The DMV is quite good at handling this since they do it so often.
+Mornings lost with Genevieve, love lost for my bikes, any ability to contribute outside the house.
+I tried to go shopping with the bike trailer, things melted, and fell out.
+Beckie showed infinite patience, due to her getting a DUI 15 years earlier.

-Total of all this with insurance will be almost 10k.
+Interlock, day in jail, lawyer, courts, paperwork, fines, counseling, fees, insurance, police profiling and shame for about $10,000.
 Every time I get mad, I struggle to point my anger back at myself: I was the one who fucked up, no one else.
 But its really hard to acknowledge one’s guilt and mistakes when the penalties and consequences are so out-of-line with the effects.
-Nonetheless, what choice do I have?
+What choice do I have?
 The only good to come out of this is if it never happens again.

 Would I be so motivated to never let this happen again if it only cost me 1k, some points on my license, and a 30-day suspension?
 Honestly, no. Would I have been motivated enough…yes, probably.
-Having no car and 2 little kids for a month in summer in AZ, then paranoia that every time I do take them to daycare might be construed as a violation of my restricted license, can have quite an effect on your attitude.
-And having had a sample, this very same punishment for a second offense would be more than enough to deter me.
-As is, if this ever happens again, I’m looking at 30 days in jail, loss of license for a year, 30k in expenses and probably 2x all the above list.
-Presently if I get any moving violation for 2 yrs I lose my license for 3-12 months.
-AZ’s no limit DUID laws and impaired to the slightest degree laws are the 9th circle, so obscure and impossible to imagine, so Kafka-esque, yet so frightening knowing that now my license plate is being scanned and profiled by any cop with nothing better to do.
+Having no car and 2 little kids for a month in summer in AZ, then paranoia that every time I do take them to daycare might be construed as a violation of my restricted license, has quite an effect on your attitude.
+Having tasted the sample, the serving for a second offense is more than enough to deter me.

 One has only to look at our former codes of punishment to understand what effort it costs on this earth to breed a “nation of thinkers.” — Friedrich Nietzsche